 The story gets better.
 He worked for Company 1 for a while and then left.
 He was hired back by Company 1 about 18 months later.
 In the interim, he had caused another accident which resulted in him receiving a citation for an improper turn, as well as another ticket for speeding.
 These are the types of facts we were able to uncover through our diligent discovery and the types of facts that defense lawyers and insurance companies hate, for the simple reason that they have a huge potential to really make potential jurors mad, which will ultimately drive up the value of the case.

 Contact Ponton Law today at 404-418-9507 if you think you might have a goof negligent hiring claim worth pursuing.
-We have done many and know the playbook.
+We have worked for many people as Atlanta car accident attorneys and know the playbook.
 This will unquestionably result in a much higher settlement offer from the insurance company or eventual verdict.